ZonglinY/MOOSE-Chem/README.md

 The input to MOOSE-Chem can be as simple as only:

-&emsp;(1) *research question*: can be on any chemistry & material science domain;
+&emsp;(1) *research question*: can be any research question;

-&emsp;(2) *background survey*: (optionally) a several-paragraph-long survey describing the existing methods for the *research question*;
+&emsp;(2) *background survey*: a several-paragraph-long survey describing the existing methods for the *research question*;

-&emsp;(3) *inspiration corpus*: (this repo contains the default 3000 papers) title and abstract of many (random) chemistry papers that might serve as inspirations for the *research question*, preferably published on top venues.
+&emsp;(3) *inspiration corpus*: (this repo contains the default 3000 papers) title and abstract of many (random) papers that might serve as inspirations for the *research question*, preferably published on top venues.

-**MOOSE-Chem** can then output a list of ranked chemistry hypotheses (might take a few hours to "think") that could be both novel and valid.
+**MOOSE-Chem** can then output a list of ranked hypotheses (might take a few hours to "think") that could be both novel and valid.

+To apply **MOOSE-Chem** to disciplines beyond chemistry, simply update the `DISCIPLINE` variable in `./Method/utils.py` to your target domain.

 ----------

-This repo contains all the code of **MOOSE-Chem**, to help every chemistry lab to catalyze their chemistry scientific discovery process.
+This repo contains all the code of **MOOSE-Chem**, to help every lab to catalyze their scientific discovery process.

 In general, **MOOSE-Chem** contains three stages:
 &emsp;(1) inspiration retrieval;